 If your FND has so far proved resistant to therapy, a dedicated inpatient programme will likely seem a very attractive option.
 However, there are two main problems.

 The second problem is one that we’ve highlighted in a previous article on inpatient rehabilitation – the risk of ‘crash and burn’.
-In the past, this is a very real phenomena we have witnessed in clients shortly following their discharge.
+In the past, this is a very real phenomenon we have witnessed in clients shortly following their discharge.
 Accordingly, as FND compensation claim lawyers, we now take care to put arrangements in place to minimise the risk of it occurring.
 As we explained in that article:

 “Suddenly, the helpful and supportive staff are no longer on tap.
 Family and friends are keen to talk and catch up.
 A month’s worth of stored-up domestic and other issues have to be dealt with.
 Even if you can focus on the daily regime of physical and psychological exercises that have been drummed into you, they now seem far less effective.
 Very quickly that “end of rehab high” upon which you floated home has evaporated and you start to spiral down.